 It's hard to compete with the road bike for mountain biking when the climbing is done on trails.
 But the figures posted by Tiago Ferreira in July 2020 are still monstrous.
 The Portuguese, European XCM champion (cross-country marathon) has achieved the same challenge as Nicolas Chatelet, but on a mountain bike.
 On a 3 km long circuit, with a 200 metre difference in altitude, he finally managed to complete 83 loops and reach a total of 17,753 metres of positive altitude difference (the equivalent of climbing Everest twice) over a distance of 247.5 km.

-"I thought the night would be the hardest part," he explained after finally getting off his mountain bike.
-"But in the end it was at dawn that I had the most trouble, especially with pain in my hands and feet.
+"I thought the night would be the hardest part," he had explained after finally dismounting from his mountain bike.
+"But in the end it was at dawn that I had the hardest time, with pain in my hands and feet.
 But I was well prepared and everything went pretty well in the end.
-I will now leave the bike aside for three or four days before resuming training because the first competitions are coming up in August."
+I'm now going to put the bike aside for three or four days before resuming training, as the first competitions are coming up in August."

 305,000 m of ascent in 200 days

-Last July, British mountain biker Ben Hildred set himself the challenge of climbing one million feet (305,000 m) in just 200 days.
-The Vertigo Bikes shop employee set out on this long-distance adventure in New Zealand (where he now lives).
-"The million is something different from other challenges I've done before.
-It requires more investment, a lot of time, consistency in riding and good health, focus, planning and commitment."
+Last July, English mountain bike rider Ben Hildred set himself the challenge of climbing one million feet of ascent (305,000 m) in just 200 days.
+The Vertigo Bikes store employee set off on this long-distance adventure in New Zealand (where he now lives).
+"The million is something different from other challenges I've achieved before.
+It requires more investment, a lot of time, consistency in riding and good health, concentration, planning and commitment."

 Ben Hildred finally reached 305,000m on 19 July after having ridden an average of 865m every day since 1 January.
 To do this, the Englishman took the path leading to the top of his local bike park.
 Then he went back down on the slopes.
 There had to be some fun in this crazy challenge.